VUEngine/VBDE/readme.txt

       Description: VUEngine Documentation.
 Note that this is a very incomplete WIP.
       Authors: jorgeche, KR155E

+  o Other

+    - VUEngine Tools
+      Description: Script that converts a Tiled (http://www.mapeditor.org/) map to a VUEngine Stage.
+      Version: 0.01
+      Authors: KR155E

 +---------------------------------------------------------------------------------------------------------+
 | (06) Changelog                                                                                          |
 +---------------------------------------------------------------------------------------------------------+

   o 1.2.0, ? ?, 2017
-    - Updated gcc to 4.7 with patches by ElmerPCFX, also a huge thank you to Jorgeche!
+    - Updated gcc to 4.7 with patches by ElmerPCFX, also thank you to Jorgeche for helping with getting it up and running!
     - Now using MSYS instead of Cygwin
-    - [Pro] Updated IDEA to 2106.2.5
+    - [Pro] Updated IDEA to 2106.3.3
     - [Pro] Removed C/C++ IDEA plugin since it was causing slow-downs and broke auto-completion
     - The VBJaEngine has been renamed to VUEngine and updated to version 5.0, including its Barebone and Platformer Demo
     - Added tools to convert Tiled (http://www.mapeditor.org/) maps to VUEngine stages

   o 1.1.0, March 3rd, 2016